geoserver/geoserver/doc/en/user/source/installation/war.rst

  Description The server cannot or will not process the request due to something that is perceived to be a client error (e.g., malformed request syntax, invalid request message framing, or deceptive request routing).
  Apache Tomcat/7.0.67

-Ahh, great, the software ist not really maintained.
+Ahh, great, the software is not really maintained.
 Tomcat is far outdated from Dec.
 2015 (6 years old as of today Jan.
 2022) with a lot of unfixed vulnerabilities.

 Notice: For support reason, the local output of version.sh still outputs the current version
 ::